 A single further allows the user to be authenticated once, and multiple applications can then verify the user's identity through an authentication service without requiring reauthentication.
-OpenID Sign-on system Security Assertion Markup Language (SAML) Virtual Private Database (VPD) Virtual Private Database (VPD) is a standard for exchanging authentication and authorization information between different security domains, to provide cross- organization single sign- on.
-OpenID Sign-on system Security Assertion Markup Language (SAML) Virtual Private Database (VPD) Security Assertion Markup Language (SAML) The OpenID Single-site system Security Assertion Markup Language (SAML) Virtual Private Database (VPD) OpenID allows a system administrator to associate a function with a relation; the function returns a predicate that must be added to any query that uses the relation. a) OpenID Single-site Security Assertion Markup Language (SAML) Virtual Private Database (VPD) Virtual Private Database (VPD) .
-VPD provides authorization at the level of specific tuples, or rows, of a relation, and is therefore said to be a mechanism.
-Row-level authorization Column-level authentication Row-type authentication) Authorization security Row-level authorization .
+OpenID Sign-on system Security Assertion Markup Language (SAML) Virtual Private Database (VPD) Virtual Private Database (VPD) The is a standard for exchanging authentication and authorization information between different security domains, to provide cross- organization single sign- on.
+OpenID Sign-on system Security Assertion Markup Language (SAML) Virtual Private Database (VPD) Security Assertion Markup Language (SAML) The ^ standard is an alternative for single sign-on across organizations, and has seen increasing acceptance in recent years.
+OpenID Single-site system Security Assertion Markup Language (SAML) Virtual Private Database (VPD) OpenID ^ allows a system administrator to associate a function with a relation; the function returns a predicate that must be added to any query that uses the relation. a) OpenID .
+VPD provides Single-site system Security Assertion Markup Language (SAML) Virtual Private Database (VPD) Virtual Private Database (VPD) authorization at the level of specific tuples, or rows, of a relation, and is therefore said to be a Row-level authorization Column-level authentication Row-type authentication ) Authorization security Row-level authorization .
 If a piece of data is stored in two places in the database, then Storage space is wasted Changing the data in one spot will cause data inconsistency In can be more easily accessed Both a and b Both a and b

 An audit trail Is used to make backup copies Is the recorded history of operations performed on a file Both a and b None of the mentioned Both a and b

-Large collection of files
+Large collection of files are called

-Fields Records Database Sectors Database
+• Fields Records Database Sectors Database